 Obesity is reaching epidemic levels in America and is now the second leading cause of preventable deaths.
-The medical community used to see it as simply the result of poor eating habits or a lack of will power but now they are beginning to define obesity as a disease that poses a dire threat to our public health.
+The medical community used to see it as the result of poor eating habits or a lack of willpower, but now they are beginning to define obesity as a disease that poses a dire threat to our public health.
 Low carbohydrate diets have become popular as the solution in our battle to lose weight.
-Unfortunately the human body is equipped to use carbohydrate as its primary source of fuel.
-Sadly the latest low carbohydrate fad diets are not the fuel the human body was designed to run on.
+Unfortunately, the human body is equipped to use carbohydrate as its primary source of fuel.
+Sadly, the latest low carbohydrate fad diets are not the fuel the human body was designed to run on.
 Low carbohydrate diets can cause several health concerns over time.
 Here are my top seven.

 1. Poor exercise performance and recovery

-Gout is a form of arthritis that occurs when excessive uric acid levels, start to crystallize in joints, leading to pain and inflammation.
+Gout is a form of arthritis that occurs when excess uric acid levels, start to crystallize in joints, leading to pain and inflammation.
 Uric acid is a waste product in the liver's metabolism of protein.
-Excessive amounts of protein may lead to an inability of elimination of uric acid.
+Excessive amounts of protein may lead to an inability to the elimination of uric acid.
 I would recommend you should not exceed 1 to 1.25 grams of protein per lean pound of body weight.

 3. Kidney stones